JoaoM10/JoaoM10.github.io/_posts/2015-04-18-pythagorean_triples.md

 ### Conclusion
 This paper shows an algorithmic number theory approach to a beautiful counting problem.
 Also, the method described is, as far as we know, the most efficient one (the approach using Discrete Fourier transform has linearithmic complexity).
+As a final note, it's easy to see that we can generate the pythagorean triples in $$Z_n$$ efficiently by reverse engineering of this method (I will add an implementation of it later when I get some free time).
 <br>
 <br>